ai6aj/pico-color-composite/README.md

 # pico-color-composite

-NTSC color composite video output for Rasperry Pi Pico
+Color (NTSC) and B&W (PAL) composite video output for Rasperry Pi Pico

 pico-color-composite outputs a composite video signal using an external 8-bit R/2R ladder using 100 and 220 ohm 1% tolerance resistors.
 The resistor values are not an exact 2:1 ratio due to